nbooster/certus-pdf/README.txt

 "R, 5, 790, 215, 20, FF0000, 1, N"
 "C, 100, 100.5, 50.5, FF0000, 0.5, Y"
 "P, 00FF00, 1, N, 1, 1, 2, 2, 3, 3"
+"WUS"google.com", 10, 10, 50, 15, 000000, 0.9, 0358F0, 0.8, googleLink"

-The more complex the command the more time it takes (WUS takes the longest...)
+The more complex the command the more time it takes (WUS and commands with images take the longest...)